Welcome to the KIDS Family

 PROGRAM DISTRIBUTION: We always need help during the State Fair, making sure all our fans receive a printed program.
 Understudies, if performing at Encore will assist with this as well.

 COSTUMES: During camp we will need help from a few parents to label, press and sort costumes.
 Typically the last week of camp is our greatest need for costume assistance.
-Come for a couple hours and then watch the KIDS rehearse after dinner.
+Come for a couple hours and then observe at a distance during the evening rehearsal.

-Parent opportunities will be presented at camp orientation and with postings early on the Facebook group.
+Parent opportunities will be presented to you and with postings on the Facebook group.
 We couldn’t do KIDS without involved Parents!

 I know you just want to get started in this thing we call KIDS, but we need to stress the importance of getting the forms filled out and in place before the season gets underway.

-By now you should have returned the agreement form to be part of KIDS and your measurement forms should have been completed before you audition.
-YEAH!
+Please return your agreement form to be part of KIDS ASAP, and your measurement forms should should be completed by February 1st.

 Sooner if possible.